rudderlabs/rudderstack-docs/destinations/SplitIO.md

 ![Destination Settings for Split.io](../.gitbook/assets/SplitIO.png)

 * Next, in the **Settings** section, fill all the fields with the relevant information and click **Next.** A brief description of each of these fields is mentioned below:

   * **Connection Credentials**
-    * **API Key**: The API Key for the appropriate workspace goes here.
+    * **API Key**: Enter the API Key for the appropriate workspace.
     * **Environment**: Enter the corresponding environment available in the dashboard.
-Although it is not mandatory.
+Note that this field is not mandatory.

   * **Information on Traffic**
-    * **Traffic Type**: Enter the correct traffic type listed in your account
+    * **Traffic Type**: Enter the correct traffic type listed in your account.

 {% hint style="info" %}
-All the calls are sent as an `event`
+All the calls are sent as an `event` to Split.io.
 {% endhint %}

 ## Identify

 The `identify` call is used to uniquely identify a user.
 For more information on the `identify` call, please refer to the [RudderStack API Specification](https://docs.rudderstack.com/rudderstack-api-spec) documentation.

-A sample `identify` call looks like the following snippet:
+A sample `identify` call looks like the following:

 ```javascript
 rudderanalytics.identify("userId", {